 Eileen Ní Shuilleabháin (MSoc Sc and MA Psychotherapy) is a Humanistic and Integrative Psychotherapist and Supervisor.
 She lives and works in Galway city where she has a private practice.
 Eileen has over 13 years experience working with individuals and families in Adult Mental Health Services, in both acute and continuing care settings as a Mental Health Social Worker and as a Psychotherapist.
 She is a manager of a Mental Health Social Work Department in the Health Services in Galway City.

 Her background includes a Masters in Social Science (Social Work); Masters in Humanistic and Integrative Psychotherapy specialising in Psychodynamic, Existential and Gestalt Psychotherapies.
 She has a diploma in Advanced Reflexive Supervision.
+Eileen is a fully accredited member of the Irish Council of Psychotherapy (ICP) and the Irish Association of Humanistic and Integrative Psychotherapy (IAHIP).

 Her work also reflects her additional training and experience in facilitating group work, Gestalt Body Work, Somatic Trauma Therapy ,Attachment and Emotion Focused Therapy as well as her interest in Psychoanalytic Psychotherapy, Jungian Psychology and Marion Woodman’s BodySoul rhythms work.
 Eileen has completed Jungian training intensives in both London and the Jungian Institute in Zurich.
 Eileen lectures in the National University of Ireland Galway in the School of Social Work on Mental Health and Health Promotion.
-She is chair of the National Special Interest Group in Mental Health Social Work.
+She is chair of the National Special Interest Group in Mental Health Social Work for the Irish Association of Social Work.
 She also provides consultation on national service development in Adult Mental Health Services in areas such as Specialist Peri-Natal mental health services and others.

 Teallach is the Gaelic word for hearth.
 The hearth was of central importance in Celtic society.
 The cottage was built around the family hearth.
 Turf burned continuously there day and night.
 This was a symbol of family continuity.
 It provided warmth and nourishment and was a gathering place for story-telling and music.
 It symbolised an open place for hospitality to all.
 If the fire went out, it was said that the soul went out of the people of that house.
 The fire was only extinguished therefore on the first of November – the traditional day of Samhain.
 People would then gather together to light large fires on sacred hill tops in honour of and to make offerings to the gods.
 In both Pagan and Christian cosmologies ,fire is representative of the illumination of mind and spirit and of divinity.